When you’re planning a visit to Maine, I’m pretty sure an iconic lighthouse is included in the itinerary.

 S Portland Greenbelt Pathway, South Portland, ME

-You’ll notice all of the details upon closer inspection.
+You can appreciate all the architectural details at closer inspection.

-While you are at the park you can enjoy another perspective of Portland.
+While at the park, you can enjoy another perspective of Portland along the water.

-You can also learn more about its history as the site of major shipbuilding activity during WWII.
+You can also learn more about its history as a major site for shipbuilding during WWII.

 Portland Observatory